curthenrichs/CS534-Term-Project-Sprite-Data/README.md

 TODO

 ## Todo Checklist
-* allow separation / gap pixels in sprite-sheet for extraction
 * manually sort sprites generated into classes useful for training
-* compress sprites for training, use raw link to get access
+* compress sprites for training, use raw link to get access.
+The data file should be in a form that is easily extracted for numpy.
-* using the manually separated data, train a classifier for new data
+* using the manually separated data, train a classifier for new data.

+## Acknowledgements
+All sprite-sheets / datasets aggregated are used for this project in an academic setting.
+All sources must be credited below as either requested by the source or with an appropriate format.
+Any reference will include a link to the original.
+Note that any sprite data stored in this repository should not be considered the original source.
+Nor does this repository claim ownership of the sprite data.
+Data contributions should come from sources with licenses that provide for non-commercial, academic use.

+* TODO add sources here